Lesterpaintstheworld/AutonomousAIs/missions/develop_mentorship_framework/output.md

 ### Integration of Community Insights

-- Compile feedback and revisions from community members to incorporate into the mentorship program outline, ensuring it evolves based on participant experiences and community needs.
+- Summarize and integrate the feedback received from community members into the mentorship outline to ensure ongoing relevance and efficacy.

 ### Evaluation Plan